 To bump up the spicy flavor, try adding a pinch of cayenne pepper to the dish, or a few dashes of hot sauce.
 Without the spice, you'll be left longing for a real Tasso ham.

-Every deli has smoked ham and deli counters can slice it thick if you need chunks of tasso ham substitute for your dish.
+Every deli has ham varieties that are smoked, and deli counters can slice it thick if you need chunks of tasso ham substitute for your dish.
 Black Forest ham is a German ham that has been smoked over pine and fir, and has a slightly sweet but smokey flavor.
 It's not spicy like tasso ham, but will do in a pinch.

 Canadian bacon is more like ham than bacon in texture and flavor.
 It is made from pork loin that has been cured and smoked, and is used most often in recipes for eggs Benedict.
 Find Canadian bacon in the packaged deli meats section in the grocery store.
 It is usually pre-sliced into small rounds.
-Because Canadian bacon has the smokey component that mimics tasso ham, but is not spicy, try sauteing strips of the ham in a skillet with cracked pepper and fresh garlic before adding to your recipe.
+Because Canadian bacon has the smokey component that mimics tasso ham, but not the spicy Cajun ingredients, try sauteing strips of the ham in a skillet with cracked pepper and fresh garlic before adding to your recipe.

 Spicy chorizo, which hails from Spain and Mexico, has plenty of spice to stand in for tasso ham.
 Mexican chorizo isn't smoked, but the Spanish version is made from smoked pork, so it has more of tasso's flavor profiles.
 Because the sausage has a high fat content, you may need to cook it before adding it to the dish.

 Since chorizo is only sometimes smoked, make sure to ask before buying it rather than just assuming.